vxst/docker-workspace/README.md

 You need to have a home dir prepared, with vxst as the default user, you can always change user by build your own workspace FROM this release.

+**YOU NEED TO HAVE A HOME DIR!
+COPY FROM EXISTING HOME OR CREATE IT**

 Start the container:

 ```bash